amirrr1987/console-log-advanced/README.md

 *   Providing additional details about the variables on the console
 *   Creating comprehensive comments for debugging your code

-Using console-log-advanced in your projects can improve code quality and debugging efficiency by enabling more detailed console logging, reducing the need for console.log statements, and facilitating quicker error detection and fixing.
+console-log-advanced improves code quality and debugging efficiency by enabling detailed console logging, reducing the need for console.log statements, and facilitating quick error detection and fixing.

 ## Install